-If an offeror qualifies for this Preference, the offeror will receive the 5% preference of the total available points.
-This amount will be added to the overall evaluation score if qualified.
+If an offeror qualifies for the Alaska Bidder Preference, the offeror will receive an Alaska Offeror Preference.
+The preference will be 10% of the total available points.
+This amount will be added to the overall evaluation score of each Alaskan offeror.